netdata/netdata/collectors/ebpf.plugin/README.md

 #### TCP bandwidth

 Like the previous section, this chart also monitors `tcp_sendmsg` and `tcp_cleanup_rbuf` but, instead of showing the number of calls, it demonstrates the number of bytes sent and received.

 #### TCP retransmit

-This chart demonstrates calls to functions `tcp_retransmit` that is responsible for executing TCP retransmission when the receiver did not return the packet during the expected time.
+This chart demonstrates calls to function `tcp_retransmit` that is responsible for executing TCP retransmission when the receiver did not return the packet during the expected time.

 #### UDP functions

 This chart demonstrates calls to functions `udp_sendmsg` and `udp_recvmsg`,  which are responsible for sending & receiving data for connections when the `UDP` protocol is used.

 #### UDP bandwidth

 Like the previous section, this chart also monitors `tcp_sendmsg` and `tcp_cleanup_rbuf`, but instead of showing the number of calls, it monitors the number of bytes sent and received.

 ## Configuration